 Elena Hansen joined the Illinois Shakespeare Festival and the ISU School of Theatre and Dance as the Production Manager in 2017.
 She has worked and travelled all over the world and is happy to make Bloomington-Normal home.
 She holds an M.F.A. in Stage Management from University of Cincinnati’s College - Conservatory of Music (CCM) and a B.A. in Theatre Design/Production from Louisiana State University.
 Elena is a proud member of Actors’ Equity Association.

-Kristen Nesvacil joined the Illinois Shakespeare Festival team in September of 2015 in the role of Box Office Manager.
-Kristen has been with Illinois State University for over 7 years.
-She currently serves the College of Fine Arts as the Front of House Manager for the Center for the Performing Arts.
-Kristen brings a unique background to the Illinois Shakespeare Festival.
-She has a Bachelor’s Degree in Human Performance and Health and a Master’s Degree in Fitness Management and Wellness Promotion.
-Kristen is excited to be a part of the Illinois Shakespeare Festival and looks forward to assisting all of the patrons with their ticketing needs.
-In her free time, Kristen enjoys spending time with her family, teaching fitness classes, and learning new things.
+Nick Benson joined the Illinois Shakespeare Festival team in September of 2017 in the role of Box Office Manager.
+Nick brings a unique background to the Illinois Shakespeare Festival.
+He has a Bachelor’s Degree in Music Business from Illinois State University and a MBA specializing in Marketing from Loyola University Chicago.
+His previous experience includes serving as the Box Office Manager at both Broadway In Chicago and Theatre Council Productions (TCP).
+Nick is excited to be a part of the Illinois Shakespeare Festival and looks forward to assisting all of the patrons with their ticketing needs.